-The aim of the entrance control is to prevent unauthorised people from physically accessing such data processing equipment which processes or uses Personal Data.
+The aim of the entrance control is to prevent unauthorized people from physically accessing such data processing equipment which processes or uses Personal Data.

 Access to special security areas for remote maintenance is additionally protected by a separate access area.
-The constructional and substantive security standards comply with the security requirements for data centres.
+The constructional and substantive security standards comply with the security requirements for data centers.

 - System Access Control

 Technical and organizational measures regarding the user ID and authentication: